 Launch menus, will include braised British beef with roast new potatoes, onion soubise and bourguignon sauce, roasted guinea fowl with braised red cabbage, green beans, roast potato and mustard and chive jus and rigatoni pasta in a creamy garlic and herb sauce with leek, pumpkin and baby spinach.

-Here’s a look at some of the new dishes we can expect in premium economy, along with the menus:
+Here’s a look at some of the new dishes in premium economy, along with the menus:

-British Airways has nicely been improving their soft product, and in my experience there has indeed been substance behind these changes.
-While I don’t think the new premium economy seat is that good, the improved catering does look like a significant improvement.
+British Airways has nicely been improving their soft product, and in my experience there has indeed been substance behind these changes, at least in business class.